RaphaeleL/nvim/README.md

         - *.lua         -- Basic NaaVim Configuration (Neovim Settings, ...)
     - init.lua          -- the start of the nvim configuration
 ```

+## Future

+The Goal of NaaVim is to live beside NeoVim, so you should be able to have one 'nvim' Configuration and Command and also one 'naavim' Configuration and Command.
+Also there should be an easier Plugin Support / Overview.

 ## Plugins